JongseobBaek/inet/doc/src/users-guide/ch-transport.rst

 services such as connection-oriented communication, reliability, flow control, and multiplexing.

-INET currently provides support for the TCP, UDP, SCTP and RTP transport layer protocols.
+INET currently provides support for the :protocol:`TCP`, :protocol:`UDP`, :protocol:`SCTP` and :protocol:`RTP` transport layer protocols.
 INET nodes like :ned:`StandardHost` contain optional and replaceable instances of these protocols, like this:

 .. code-block:: ned